livMatS/dserver-container-composition/README.md

 ## Introduction

-This container composition provides a working dtool lookp server ecosystem.
+This container composition provides a working dtool lookup server ecosystem.
 It serves as testing framework and template for provision.
 Components are

 * `livMatS/dserver` [on dockerhub](https://hub.docker.com/r/jotelha/dserver), [on github](https://github.com/livMatS/dserver-container-image)